 It's frustrating your burned DVD won't play on DVD player.
 The problem rests with the improper DVD video format.
 It can use an older format that some DVD players can't recognize, especially for older players.
 Plus, bad burning is also to blame.
 For example, if you burn the DVD at a fast speed, for example, at a 8X burning speed, it can cause problems.
 Some DVD players don't play homemade DVDs burned at speeds faster than 4X.
 Make sure to resort to a good DVD authoring software.

 4. Different codec

 Some users report that the DVD player won't play MP4 format as advertised.
 This can be caused by an unsupported video codec.
 MP4 is a container format which is able to contain audio and video using different codecs.

-Play any DVD Fomats on DVD Player without Problem
+Part 3.
+Convert any DVD into Fomats of a DVD Player

 WinX DVD Ripper lets you play any DVDs freely:

 - Convert DVDs to MPEG, Divx, VOB, MP4, AVI, etc. for DVD players, mobiles, TVs, any devices;